rapric2115/rapric2115/README.md

 ### I'm Raphael Richardson! 👋

 I'm a Frontend Web Developer and UX/UI Graphic Designer with a passion for making contributing to open-source more approachable, creating technology to elevate people life.
-I enjoy working with ReactJS, React Native, and I'm constantly exploring new technologies to embrand my skills.
+I enjoy working with ReactJS, React Native, and I'm constantly exploring new technologies to enhance my skills.
 With 3+ years of experience as a Frontend Developer and 4+ years of experience as a the UX/UI Design world.

 ## Skills
 - **Programming Languages:** </br>